 About

-As a mother of five, Rachel’s own experiences have deeply shaped her understanding of what it means to grow, birth, and raise a family within a holistic framework of care.
+As a mother of five, Rachel’s own experiences have shaped her understanding of what it means to grow, birth, and raise a family within a whole-person framework of care.
 Those experiences live at the center of MATRIA’s philosophy: that birth is both physiological and deeply personal, woven into the fabric of family life itself.

 Foundations in Midwifery